mezzaninegold/Media-to-post/README.md

 ## Issues

-* Subcategories not working in category selection dropdown.
 Currently the plugin needs to be deactivated when not bulk uploading as all images uploaded through wordpress will create new posts.

 Contributions welcome.